bmeviauac01/softwarelab1/docs/GitHub.md

 1. Clone your repository.
 You will need the repository git URL, which you can get from the repository webpage following the _Clone or download_ button.

     You may use any git client.
-If you do not have a favorite yet, the simplest one is [GitHub Desktop](https://desktop.github.com/).
+The simplest one is [GitHub Desktop](https://desktop.github.com/) if you do not have a favorite yet.
 You can list your repositories in this application directly from GitHub.

     ![GitHub Desktop repository clone](images/github/github-desktop-clone.png)